cathylaughlin/RPiVideoSync/README.md

 you can edit the json file (created in the same directory the first time you run it) to change settings / control how omxplayer starts, if you want to (options include aspect mode & audio outputs)

-how it works: uses OSC to coordinate near-identical start times for two (identical) videos. add to crontab as above and it'll work on powerup with no human interaction. for best results, put at least ~.5 seconds of black screen at the start and end of your video!
+how it works: uses OSC to coordinate near-identical start times for two (near-identical-duration) videos. add to crontab as above and it'll work on powerup with no human interaction. for best results, put at least ~.5 seconds of black screen at the start and end of your video!